Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Hybrid preprocessing and regularization of data for predictive control

 \subsection{Sequential optimization}

 Our key idea is to adopt a sequential optimization strategy that addresses the constraints in \eqref{eq:SVD-Dom} one at a time.
 The detailed procedure is described below.

 \textbf{Step 1: Low-rank approximation.} Since the input data $u_\D$ has no noise and satisfies the persistent excitation, we have $\textrm{rank}(H_u) = mL$.
-In contrast, the output data $y_\D$ contains ``variance'' noise and ``bias'' error, and thus the rank of the raw data $H$ (\emph{i.e.}, $\col(H_u, H_y)$) is larger than $mL+n$.
-We first consider the constraint \eqref{eq:SVD-Dom-a} that approximates $H$ with a low-rank matrix, which is

-This problem is slightly different from the standard low-rank approximation, as we do not change the input data $U_\p$ and $U_\f$.
+In contrast, the output data $y_\D$ may contain ``variance'' noise and ``bias'' error.
+Thus, the rank of the raw data $H$ (\emph{i.e.}, $\col(H_u, H_y)$) is larger than $mL+n$.
+We first consider the constraint \eqref{eq:SVD-Dom-a} that approximates $H$ with a low-rank matrix, which is This problem is slightly different from the standard low-rank approximation, as we do not change the input data $U_\p$ and $U_\f$.
 Still, we can get an analytical solution of~\eqref{eqn:low-rank-approx} via singular value decomposition. \begin{proposition} Consider problem \eqref{eqn:low-rank-approx}, where the input data $u_\D$ has no noise and satisfies the persistent excitation.
 Let $\Pi_2 = H_u^\dag H_u$ be the orthogonal projector onto the row space of $H_u$, and denote SVD for the component of $H_y$ in the null space of $H_u$ as $H_y (I - \Pi_2) = \sum_{i = 1}^{pL} \bar{\sigma}_i \bar{u}_i \bar{v}_i^\tr$.
-Then, the optimal solution $H_{y_1}$ to \eqref{eqn:low-rank-approx} is given by

-\end{proposition} Since we have $\mathrm{rank}(H_u) = mL$, the key insight for Proposition \ref{prop:opt-low-rank} is to ensure the part of $H_y$ in the null space of $H_u$ has rank $n$.
+Then, the optimal solution $H_{y_1}$ to \eqref{eqn:low-rank-approx} is given by \end{proposition} Since we have $\mathrm{rank}(H_u) = mL$, the key insight for Proposition \ref{prop:opt-low-rank} is to ensure the part of $H_y$ in the null space of $H_u$ has rank $n$.
 Specifically, we first divide $H_y$ into two parts that are $H_y \Pi_2$ in the row space of $H_u$ and $H_y(I-\Pi_2)$ in the null space of $H_u$.
 We then perform an SVD of $H_y(I-\Pi_2)$ to estimate its rank-$n$ approximation, and finally combine it with the component of $H_y$ in the row space of $H_u$ as in \eqref{eqn:opt-low-rank}.
+A detailed proof is provided in Appendix \ref{appendix:opt-low-rank}.

 For notational simplicity, we denote the mapping from the data $H_y$ to the optimal solution $H_{y_1}$ of \eqref{eqn:low-rank-approx} as $\Pi_\Lo$.

 \textbf{Step 2: Hankel structure:} We then project $H_{y_1}$ to a Hankel matrix set via averaging skew-diagonal elements~\cite{yin2021low} and represent the projector and the resulting Hankel matrix as $\Pi_\h$ and $H_{y_2}$.